 Choosing the right degree within our program is important to ensuring that you achieve an outcome that supports your career goals.
 Let us help guide you through your choices.

 Gifted Education Online Course Series

-The Gifted Education Online Course Series prepares you to better address the characteristics and needs of gifted children.
-Topics covered in this course include an overview of issues in the definition of giftedness, identification, curriculum, instructional strategies, program options, special populations, and evaluation.
-Please note that a mentor holding a valid license with an endorsement in Gifted Education must be assigned to the you as you seek this important endorsement.
+The non-degree Gifted Education Online Course Series prepares you to better address the characteristics and needs of gifted children.
+Topics covered in these courses include an overview of issues in the definition of giftedness, identification, curriculum, instructional strategies, program options, special populations, and evaluation.
+Courses can be used for professional development or applied toward an add-on endorsement in gifted education for licensed teachers in Virginia.

 M.Ed. in Curriculum & Instruction - Online

 With an M. Ed. in Curriculum & Instruction – Gifted Education Focus, you will have strong foundational knowledge of curriculum, instruction, and assessment principles, as well as in-depth understanding of gifted, talented, and high-ability learners.
 Through the courses in the Gifted Education focus area, you will learn about the characteristics, needs, and behaviors of gifted learners, including those who are twice-exceptional, English Learners, culturally diverse, or from historically underrepresented populations; how to assess and identify gifted learners; models and strategies for meeting gifted education needs in a variety of contexts; and specific techniques for aligning curriculum and instruction with the needs of gifted learners.

 For M.Ed. students who hold a valid Virginia teaching license, the gifted education courses included in this degree also fulfill partial requirements toward an add-on endorsement in Gifted Education.